-The thread lift (or feather lift) is a non-surgical technique that gives a lift to the sagging tissues of the face using threads.
+The thread lift (or feather lift) is a non-surgical procedure that gives a lift to the sagging tissues of the face using threads.
 It has been widely popular in Europe and South America, and rapidly gaining attention in the United States.
 The thread lift procedure offers quick and relatively painless lifting for patients needing only slight lifting.
-The thread lift is also known as feather lift, threadlift, APTOS lift, the APTOS thread lift and suture suspension facelift.
+The thread lift is also known as PDO thread lift, feather lift, threadlift, APTOS lift, the APTOS thread lift and suture suspension facelift.

-The threads used in this procedure are called APTOS threads.
-The name APTOS originated from anti-ptosis, which means anti-droop.
-These fine threads have small barbs or "cogs" along the length of the thread, much like barbs on a fishhook.
+The threads used in this procedure which are at times called APTOS threads (the name APTOS originated from anti-ptosis, which means anti-droop), are 'injected' under skin using a special needle.
+No incisions or anesthesia is required.
+The threads have small barbs or "cogs" along the length of the thread, much like barbs on a fishhook.
 These cogs provide lift and contour by forming a support structure for the facial tissue.
-A full face featherlift may require 10-15 threads, depending on the regions being lifted.
+A full face featherlift may require up to 10 threads, depending on the regions being lifted.
 The threads are introduced with a fine needle so the puncture sites heal very quickly, usually without any marks.

 Who is a good candidate for Thread Lifting?